 You can vape before or after getting a piercing.
 Just like vaping after getting a tattoo the nicotine in vaping products will slow down the healing process.
 And your piercing will heal slower than somebody who neither smokes nor vapes.

 While it is best practice to wait until your piercing is healed before doing anything unhealthy, vaping is better than smoking.

 In this article we’ll discuss some of the reasons vaping slows down the healing process for piercings.
 And we’ll outline the amount of extra time it will likely take your piercing to heal.

 But first let’s just take a minute to say congratulations; You’re on your way to a healthier life.
 Getting rid of cigarettes is a great first step.
 Congratulations!

 I was a smoker when I started my tattoo and piercing journey.
 And I transitioned to vapes and then I eventually quit.

-I’ve been tattooed and pierced as a smoker.
-Tattooed and pierced as a vaper.
-Tattooed and pierced while using nicotine mints and nicotine gum.
-And now most recently I’ve been tattooed and pierced nicotine free.
+I’ve been tattooed and pierced both as a smoker and as a vaper.
+I’ve even been tattooed and pierced while using nicotine mints and nicotine gum.
+Now, most recently, I’ve been tattooed and pierced nicotine free!

 Here’s my answers to all those vape related piercing questions based on research and my own real world experience.